StevanFreeborn/onspring-api-sdk-python/README.md

 **Note:**
 This is an unofficial SDK for the Onspring API.
 It was not built in consultation with Onspring Technologies LLC or a member of their development team.

-This SDK was developed independently using their existing C# SDK as a guide and with the intention of making development of integrations done in Python with an Onspring instance quicker and more convenient.
+This SDK was developed independently using their existing C# SDK, their swagger page, and api documentation with the intention of making development of integrations done in Python with an Onspring instance quicker and more convenient.

 ## Dependencies